 Art History students visited the Metropolitan Museum of Art in Manhattan (above, left).
 Students in Advanced Drawing and Painting spent a morning at the Katonah Museum of Art (above, right).
 Ceramics and Sculpture students went to the Museum of Arts and Design, in Manhattan (below).

 Every school year culminates with an art show in which all student work is displayed, and in which seniors are given special places to set up one-woman shows.
 Even amid the unfortunate circumstances presented by the global pandemic, Ursuline artists found a way to shine - virtually.
-Click here to view the 2020 Virtual Art Show
+Click here to view the 2020 and 2021 Virtual Art Shows.

 Each year, the administration buys several works of art done by graduating seniors, and the school now has an extensive collection on display.
 The annual school calendar is also filled with student art.